mcoder9/slv/website/slv-dev/articles/doc/en/mainnet-validator/quickstart.md

 ## Introduction

 To deploy a Solana mainnet validator, you'll use the SLV command-line tool.
-This quickstart guide explains how to launch and deploy a mainnet validator spare.
+This quickstart guide explains how to launch and deploy a mainnet validator hot spare.
 SLV mainnet validators support `keyless operation`.
 No sensitive information is stored within the validator node.